A new way to measure color just arrivedA improved way to measure just arrived

 Color rendering is measured by TM-30 Rf, and white rendering by Soraa’s internally-developed whiteness rendering index Rw.
 To maximize Rf requires a smooth spectrum similar to natural light – an easy task for Soraa's full spectrum technology.

 The Spectrum of natural light (above, sunlight with a CCT of 5000K) can be closely matched by our full spectrum VP3 technology.
-The four peaks above correspond to the violet pump and light form the three phosphor (blue, green, and red)
+The four peaks above correspond to the violet pump and light from the three phosphor (blue, green, and red).